DJARUUN/laravel.nvim/README.md

 # laravel.nvim

-A lightweight, no-frills Neovim plugin that automatically detects Laravel projects and adds a :Laravel command for easy access to Artisan and Composer tasks.
-Perfect for keeping things simple and staying focused on code without extra setup or navigation.
+A lightweight Neovim plugin that adds a :Laravel command for easy access to Artisan and Composer tasks.

 </div>